-If you’re keen on skiing, New Zealand offers some of the most amazing ski fields in the world.
-Whether experienced or just a beginner, you will find many amazing ski fields.
+If you’re keen on skiing, New Zealand offers some of the most fantastic ski fields in the world.
+Whether experienced or just a beginner, you will find many fantastic ski fields.

 Cardrona & Treble Cone

 Wanaka is beautiful all year round, and extra special in winter.